vetrivasanth123/tsp-fixed-city-simulator/README.md

 * fixed TSP instances,
 * configurable edge costs,
 * explicit simulator state,
-* simple action execution,
+* sequential action execution,
+* structural prevention of repeated-city visits,
 * reproducible trajectories,
 * testable components,
 * minimal dependencies,
 * and future extensibility.

+---

 ## Initial Problem

 For a set of \(N\) cities, the simulator maintains a tour beginning from a randomly selected starting city.

-At each step, an action selects an unvisited city.
+At each step, an action selects an **unvisited city**.
 The simulator:

 1. validates the action,
 2. moves to the selected city,
 3. updates the visited-city state,
 4. accumulates the corresponding edge cost,
-5. determines whether the tour is complete.
+5. updates the available actions,
+6. continues until the route is completed.

-When all cities have been visited, the simulator closes the tour by returning to the starting city.
+When the tour is closed, the simulator returns to the starting city and adds the corresponding closing-edge cost.

-The objective is to minimize the **total tour cost**.
+The TSP formulation aims to minimize the **total tour cost**.
+The current simulator, however, **does not perform optimization**; it executes and evaluates the trajectory supplied by the action selector.

+---

 ## Cost Model